Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Baseline Details

 \section{Baseline Details}

+In this section, we give a detailed introduction for all baselines used in this study.

-\textbf{Data Augmentation Methods:} \begin{itemize}[leftmargin=0.5cm] \item \textbf{DA-Word Sub}: Word substitution, following Checklist~\citep{checklist}, maintains a word list to generate new examples by filling in a template. \item \textbf{DA-Back Translation}: Following UDA~\citep{uda}, we employ back translation to augment the training data, including translating text from the target language to the source language and then back to the target language. \item \textbf{DA-Mixup}~\citep{chen2020mixtext,seqmix}: We use the TMix version of MixText for data interpolation on the few-shot labeled dataset.
-For token-level classification tasks, we employ SeqMix~\citep{seqmix} that augments the queried samples by generating additional labeled sequences iteratively. \item \textbf{DA-Transformer (MELM)}~\citep{kumar2020data,melm}: It introduces a conditional data augmentation technique that prepends class labels to text sequences for pre-trained transformer-based models.
-For token-level classification tasks, it incorporates token labels into the sentence context and predicts masked entity tokens by explicitly conditioning on their labels. \item \textbf{LightNER}~\citep{lightner}: It adopts a seq2seq framework, generating the entity span sequence and entity categories under the guidance of a self-attention-based prompting module.
-It is designed specifically for NER tasks. \item \textbf{KGPC}~\citep{chen2023few}: Leveraging the semantic relations of the knowledge graph, it performs knowledge-guided instance generation for few-shot biomedical NER.
+\textbf{Data Augmentation Methods:} \begin{itemize}[leftmargin=0.5cm] \item \textbf{DA-Word Sub}~\citep{checklist}: It performs word substitution for few-shot demonstrations to create new training sample.
+Specifically, we follow Checklist~\citep{checklist} and maintain a word list to generate new examples. \item \textbf{DA-Back Translation}~\citep{uda}: It employ back translation to augment the training data~\cite{uda}, including translating text from the target language to the source language and then back to the target language. \item \textbf{DA-Mixup}~\citep{chen2020mixtext,seqmix}: It adds interpolation on the \emph{embedding space} of the training examples to create virtual augmented examples. \item \textbf{DA-Transformer (MELM)}~\citep{kumar2020data,melm}: It introduces a conditional data augmentation technique that prepends class labels to text sequences for pre-trained transformer-based models.
+Specifically, it leverage the sequence to sequence transformer to perform conditional text generation based on the seed examples. \item \textbf{LightNER}~\citep{lightner}: It adopts a seq2seq framework, generating the entity span sequence and entity categories under the guidance of a self-attention-based prompting module.
+It is designed specifically for NER tasks. \item \textbf{KGPC}~\citep{chen2023few}: It injects the semantic relations of the knowledge graph to sequence to text generation models to perform knowledge-guided instance generation for few-shot biomedical NER.
 It also only applies to NER tasks. \end{itemize}